Franklin D. Lopez

 During the past week it was published in the local press that Puerto Rican labor leader Dennis Rivera had moved to Puerto Rico a foundation under the name “Moving America Forward Foundation” which was located in Albuquerque, New Mexico and under the direction of former Governor Bill Richardson .
 The story was profiled in the New York Post on November 22, 2015 (Link: http://nypost.com/2015/11/22/ny-labor-chief-sent-1-1m-to-sham-charities- in-new-mexico / ).
 The newspaper story alleges that the nonprofit organization was nothing more than a front where it allegedly squandered $ 1.1 million donations from unions and private sectors under the belief that it was for the public good.

-The recent story was published by a conservative website under the name This story reveals that the founding of New Mexico was moved to the island and renamed “Economic Society Friends of the Country” (www “The Washington Free Beacon.”. http: / /economicsocietypr.org ).
+The recent story was published by a conservative website under the name This story reveals that the foundation in New Mexico was moved to the island and renamed “Economic Society Friends of the Country” (www “The Washington Free Beacon.”. http: / /economicsocietypr.org ).
 Its board of directors is chaired by the President of Banco Popular Richard Carrion, and its directors include renowned personalities, all identified with colonialism and immobility.
 They include Dennis Rivera, Miguel A. Ferrer (ex-chairman of UBS), Guillermo Martinez, Joaquin Bacardi, billionaire Nicholas Prouty.
 Its executive and it’s sole employee director Antonio “Tony” García-Padilla, brother of Governor Alejandro García Padilla who receives $ 70,000.00 a year salary while being a full law professor at the University of Puerto Rico.

 When the news became public, most of the press, with the exception of El Vocero newspaper and NotiCel, buried it under the carpet of oblivion.
 Dennis Rivera chose to “shoot the messenger” of “The Washington Free Beacon” accusing the web site of being a right-wing entity without credibility.
 The opposition New Progressive Party, in spite of been requested in the social networks to demand an investigation by the Federal government or the Comptroller or the Office of Government Ethics, chose to focus on their electioneering campaigns and the search for the elixir of administering the colony, which has made many of them multi-millionaires with total and absolute impunity.